2020 K-12 Seminar

 |Teaching About Global Conflict & Peace in a Discouraging World

-Ann-Louise Colgan, Director of Public Education at USIP
+Ann-Louise Colgan, Director of Public Education, United States Institute of Peace (USIP)

 Today’s world often seems rife with violent conflict, and “peace” can feel like a more remote and elusive concept than ever—but peacebuilding is happening every day, in very practical ways, and even in the most difficult circumstances.
 Finding ways to unpack complex situations, to look behind the headlines, to develop new perspectives and skills can all help encourage young people to engage with the world and can help them see how peace can be possible.
 This session will encourage educators to: deepen their own understanding of core concepts related to global conflict and peace; explore approaches to teaching about complex current crises around the world in ways that can help students begin to understand and envision ways to build peace; and discover lessons, activities, and other practical resources to engage students on this key content.

 Juanita Ray, Director of Teacher Workshops for Western NC, NC Council on the Holocaust